 He was like our cool uncle.
 You are like our mom.

 In the spring of 2013, I was interviewing for the opportunity to become the permanent dean of students.
-A couple weeks before the interview, a student had tweeted on the anonymous “Confessions” account that he/she was experiencing suicidal thoughts and didn’t know what to do.
+A couple weeks before the interview, a student had tweeted on the anonymous “Confessions” account that they were experiencing suicidal thoughts and didn’t know what to do.
 I responded to the account hoping to talk to the account holder and find out who the student was.
 I wasn’t able to, but my response and advocacy for mental health and supporting fellow students on twitter became a beacon for our students.
-Within the week, I had 5-10 students reach out to me either directly by coming by the office, or indirectly through twitter or email seeking help.
-I was asked about this during the student open forum at my interview, and I had mentioned that I was surprised at the reaction I had received.
+Within the week, I had five to ten students reach out to me either directly by coming by the office, or indirectly through twitter or email seeking help.
+I was asked about this during the student forum at my interview, and I had mentioned that I was surprised at the reaction I had received.
 One of the male students said in response, “Dean Lombardi was like the cool uncle, but you’re like our mom.
 I’m not surprised that more students come to you for that kind of help.”
 He wasn’t surprised.
 I was.

 Personality vs. Gender.

 Last time I took the Myers-Briggs personality inventory, I was an INTJ and I believe that still reflects my core.
 My StrengthsFinder top five are achiever, adaptability, responsibility, learner, and self-assurance.
 None of my top-five are in the relational, empathy areas.
 If you are familiar with True Colors, I am an orange – an adventurer/risk-taker.
 Unlike most student affairs professionals, I have to work to build relationships and to be empathetic.
-I don’t pick up on subtle emotional cues, and can be so busy during a meeting or accomplishing a task that my colleagues will have to point out to me that someone was feeling left-out, angered, or even excited about something.
+I don’t pick up on subtle emotional cues and can be so busy during a meeting or accomplishing a task that my colleagues will have to point out to me that someone was feeling left-out, angered, or even excited about something.
 It’s not that I don’t care, rather I just don’t naturally pick it up.